lpifj-a/gkd-topic-models/README.md

 This code is a framework for general knowledge distillation for neural topic models based on the code of [Scholar+BAT](https://github.com/ahoho/kd-topic-models) and [CRCD](https://github.com/Lechatelia/CRCD)

 # Quick start
-[!Note]
+>[!NOTE]
-The file paths have been converted from absolute paths to relative paths for publication, which may cause errors.
+>The file paths have been converted from absolute paths to relative paths for publication, which may cause errors.
 In this case, please rewrite the paths properly.

 ## 1. Create conda environment
 ```